farm-ng/amiga-app-template-kivy/apps/virtual_joystick/virtual_joystick_explained.md

 # Amiga Brain 'virtual joystick' example

+The purpose of this example application and tutorial is to enable you to develop your own custom apps and deploy them to the Amiga brain.

+Here we provide an example application that:
+- Receives an oak camera stream
+- Receives the canbus stream
+- Sends canbus commands to control the robot
+- Creates kivy application

+We hope that this tutorial is sufficient to get you started on developing your own custom Amiga brain applications.
+If you feel we missed any key details, please let us know so we can help you through it and add it to the tutorial for the next hacker!

 ## Necessary Background

 The Amiga brain app development meets at the intersection of three key libraries, and some farm-ng base libraries: